tealpartners/viren.api/README.md

 }
 ```

-Always check the isValid boolean of your request.
-If isValid is set the result property should be ignored.
+Always check the isValid boolean of the response.
+If isValid is false the result property should be ignored.

 ## Execute Batch Calculations